General Event Questions:

 Q: Are all awards announced at the Teen Indie Awards Show?

-A: Yes, the winners of every category will be announced live at the 2018 Teen Indie Awards.
-However, due to time constraints at the awards show some finalists will be announced throughout the festival weekend on social media.
+A: Yes, the winners of every category will be announced live at the 2019 Teen Indie Awards.
+However, due to time constraints at the awards show some finalists may be announced throughout the festival weekend on social media.

 Ticket Related Questions:

 Q: Where can I purchase tickets for the 2019 AAHSFF?